ownbee/Real-timeChatAndOthello/README.md

 # Real-timeChatAndOthello
 Real-time chat and Othello using Corba

+_How to use Makefile:_
+     $ make target             - build the project
+     $ make orbd|client|server - run the individual components
+     $ make clean              - clean temporary files
+     $ make clobber            - wipe everything that is generated

  _Here is an example of how you compile the chat system:_

        $ make target